tejado/awesome-ou-projects/README.md

 ## Study Exams / Projects
 - [Open-University-PG-SWEng](https://github.com/Open-University-PG-SWEng/) Module M814 - Software Engineering github repositories
-- [TM352 exam project by Darren Tynan](https://github.com/DarrenTynan/open_university_tm352_final) Android app in HTML5 and JavaScript, using the OU REST server.
 - [TM470 project by Matthew Dutton](https://github.com/mmd93ee/ou-tm470/) The Computing and IT Project
 - [TM470 project by J Tesznar](https://github.com/jo-tez/tm470) The Computing and IT Project
 - [TM470 project by PickleChops](https://github.com/PickleChops/autoq) The Computing and IT Project